I know you don't understand it, despite my heroic efforts to explain this.

 Exactly.

-And uh of course I've I've I've changed my stance and I have the guts to say I'm a conservative today, so uh and and uh you've helped out a lot with that.
+And, of course, I've changed my stance, and I have the guts to say I'm a conservative today.

-I loved R there's nobody more qualified for president in my lifetime than Romney.
+There's nobody more qualified for president in my lifetime than Romney.

 I really believe that.

-But we our message to the people should not have been to the people who already know that.
+But our message to the people should not have been to the people who already know that.

-He didn't go to the women that already knew who they were voting for, or the Hispanics who already knew, or the blacks who already he went to the homeless shelters.
+He didn't go to the women that already knew who they were voting for or the Hispanics who already knew or the blacks who already knew.

-He went to the people who were on welfare that he was paying their salaries.
+He went to the people who were on welfare, that he was paying their salaries.

 He went to the people who really don't understand how the economy works.